SQ3R Reading Strategy And How to Apply It

 Key Benefits of the SQ3R Method

-The SQ3R method has been proven to provide many benefits to students.
+The SQ3R study method has been proven to provide many benefits to students.
 The main features of SQ3R are:

 Optimizing Studying Time